lmoodyanw

 Add a header to begin generating the table of contents

-When it comes to music in the creative process, a soundtrack should be more than just an afterthought.
-It doesn’t matter whether you’re working on advertising, social content or promotional materials, music shapes the story, the workflow and the brand from the inside out.
-It follows, then, that considering brand music strategy early on in the creative process leads to stronger storytelling, smoother production and better brand consistency, ultimately producing work that connects, captivates and converts.
+When it comes to music in the creative process, a soundtrack should be more than an afterthought.
+Whether you’re working on advertising, social content, or promotional materials, music shapes the story, the workflow, and the brand from the inside out.
+That’s why considering brand music strategy early on leads to stronger storytelling, smoother production, and better brand consistency - ultimately creating work that connects, captivates, and converts.

 In this blog, we look at how early music choices influence tone, common challenges when music is left to the final stages and explain how early alignment supports brand consistency across platforms.